CheckPointSW/sddc/README.md

 ### Tags and metadata:

-The following tags should be added to gateway instances:
+The following tags should be added to gateway instances (in GCP, tags do not have name/value, so these tags are specified as x-chkp-TAGNAME--TAGVALUE):

 |Tag name|Tag value|Comment|
 |--------|---------|-------|